A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 From that point on, Emilie performed oral sex or another sex act on Wilder about once a week, including on school property, she told police, though they never had intercourse.
 She was 16, one year under the age of consent in Missouri, and at the time she thought of their situation as a relationship, a top-secret affair — Wilder was married with a child.
 But they were reckless with their secret.

 Once a passerby caught them in the men’s bathroom of a park.
-Another time, while driving around town together, Wilder saw a fellow teacher and told Emilie to get down, pushing her head into his lap, Emilie told police.
+Another time, while they were driving around town together, Wilder saw a fellow teacher and told Emilie to get down, pushing her head into his lap, Emilie told police.
 They would meet in private in the wrestling room at Lindbergh, Emilie said, but occasionally another teacher or administrator would approach, and she’d jump into a box of uniforms to hide.
 At the state cross-country competition in Jefferson City during Emilie’s junior year, team members went to see the movie Seven.
 Emilie masturbated Wilder over his track pants while another coach sat on the other side of him, she said.

-But the closest they came to getting caught was in March 1996, the spring of Emilie’s junior year, when Lindbergh’s principal David Skillman called Emilie’s parents to discuss information he said he’d received, and investigated, regarding inappropriate behavior between the coach and athlete.
+But the closest they came to getting caught was in March 1996, the spring of Emilie’s junior year, when Lindbergh’s principal, David Skillman, called Emilie’s parents to discuss information he said he’d received, and investigated, regarding inappropriate behavior between the coach and athlete.
 Joan recalled the way Skillman phrased it: “‘Emilie has been accused of having an affair with a teacher.’”
 She was incredulous.
 “Emilie has been accused.
 What?”

 Emilie’s parents requested a meeting with the principal, Joan said.
 Emilie and Wilder were there, too — “stone-faced” for the duration of the roughly 30-minute meeting.
 They both swore nothing had happened.
 The adults concluded that the rumor had been invented by someone jealous of Emilie’s success on the cross-country team, Joan said.
 Joan asked Skillman for a letter exonerating her daughter, and she got one.